How to protect your dog from the harmful effect of steroids

 One condition where steroids may be indicated

-It may surprise you that after me giving you so much info against steroids, there is one and only one condition where I would use them and it is Addison's disease.
+It may surprise you that after me giving you so much info against steroids, there is one and only one condition where I would use them in dogs, and it is Addison's disease.
 This condition is characterized by a partial or a complete absence of natural steroid hormones due to abnormal adrenal gland function.

-Even a short-term steroid treatment can cause long-term harm
+Even a short-term steroid treatment can cause long-term harm and side effects in your dog

 The answer is NO. This is the most common case scenario I see.
 It would be very rare for a dog to die of a skin or ear condition, but there are, in my opinion, many dogs that lose years of life unnecessarily because they were suppressed with drugs.